PowerShell for Admins

 Winter Scripting Camp: The Post Mortem

 Ok, aftermath time.
 In Winter Scripting Camp I saw some very cool stuff, but I know folks want to learn from this event too, so I want to call out some stuff that I didn’t like so much, and explain why.
 I’m keeping these brief - if you’d like a longer explanation, hit me up in the PowerShell Q&A forum.
 BTW, none of the discussion below implies anything about the grade I awarded the entry.
+I considered a much broader range of criteria and opinions in awarding grades.

 Don Jones